 You have probably heard of the term “Process Map” or a process flow chart (the terms are used interchangeably) to describe a process.
-But what exactly is a process map anyway?
+But what is the purpose of a process map?

 Are there different types of process maps?
 Are all process maps created equal?
 We’ll try to answer some of these questions by taking a look at seven different types of process maps and how they are used to describe a process.
 After all, the foundation of all businesses is a common set of core processes.